 In America, Orangemen’s Day isn’t acknowledged by those of Northern Irish or British descent although St. Patrick’s Day is celebrated with much fanfare by anyone with a drop of Irish blood (and those with entirely no United Kingdom connection).
 It’s basically a reason to get drunk with very little awareness of the history and connection to St. Patrick.

 Today I’ll raise a toast to my ancestors, sport a bit of Orange, and say a prayer for peace in my homeland of Northern Ireland.

 (Personal note: my son, Harley was born on July 11th, to the utmost delight of my wee Nana.
 He was given the middle name of “Benson” in honor of my father and his Orange heritage.
-My daughter was named Meghan from the Celtic/Irish spelling of the name derived from the ancient clan Meeghan and means “brave warrior.”
+My daughter was born on America’s “Flag Day” and was named Meghan from the Celtic/Irish spelling of the name derived from the ancient clan Meeghan and means “brave warrior.”
 Her middle name, Elizabeth, is after the Queens of England.)